Hand hygiene adherence research

 Soap, in the form of bar soap, has been around longer than you’d think.
 In fact, the first evidence of soap production dates back to 2800 B.C in ancient Babylon.
 An ancient soap recipe, based on alkaline salts, was found in a Babylonian clay tablet in 2200 B.C.
 In ancient times, the wealthy and affluent bathed more often than the poor – the usage of soap in everyday life belonged to only a chosen few.
 However, the usage of soap became more frequent when liquid soap was introduced.

 As mentioned in our previous article, the problem with bar soap is that it can transfer harmful bacteria from one user to another if not cleaned properly between uses.
 Dead skin cells remain on the bar’s exterior, feeding bacteria growing in the gooey water the bar soap often sits in.
 Liquid soap is considered more hygienic than bar soap, and easier to be kept and used.
+And this is Hand hygiene adherence research.

 The first liquid soap was patented in 1865 by William Shepphard, but his invention did not stir the hearts of the public.
 The true revolution took place in 1898.
 That was the year the B. J. Johnson Soap Company introduced “Palmolive”, a soap based on palm and olive oils.
 “Palmolive” was a huge success, and the company went on to change its name to showcase its number one best-selling item.